ninjarogue/ninjarogue/README.md

 ### Hi there 👋

-I'm a full-stack software developer with an impassioned interest in the mechanisms of the backend, and creating quality frontend applications.
-Recently, I've been dipping my toes in NestJS, Prisma, and attempting to grasp the inner workings of relational databases with postgresql.
+I'm a full-stack software developer with an impassioned interest in the mechanisms of the backend, and creating quality applications.
+Recently, I've been getting my hands dirty in NestJS, and TypeORM.
+I've also been spending some time to better understand the inner workings of relational databases with postgreSQL.

 <!--
 **ninjarogue/ninjarogue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here are some ideas to get you started:

 ### 🔭 I’m currently working on ...